Sobatech proclaims to be the specialist in creating homogeneous masses; but what is dough homogeneity and how do we measure it?

 Please see below pictures for the results.

 All in all, it can be concluded that the best blender is actually a kneader.
-Put differently, dough homogeneity is all about shear force.
-Shear is needed in order to disclose lumps (pieces of flour capsulized by liquid ingredients).
-For exactly that reason, Sobatech designed a new type of (extreme high shear) tooling.
-This tooling is called the wing-shaped tool and is all about maximizing shear force.
-This mixing tool design, in combination with the fact that a continuous mixer has a relatively large contact surface, results in a remarkable shear force.
+Put differently, a certain amount of shear force is required to disclose lumps (pieces of flour capsulized by liquid ingredients).
+Sobatech designed a new type of high shear tooling, called the wing-shaped mixer tool.
+This mixer tool has a relatively high shear surface which provides a gentle but high level of kneading intensity.